iluwatar/java-design-patterns/proxy/README.md

 In plain words

-> Using the proxy pattern, a class represents the functionality of another class.
+> Utilizing the Java Proxy pattern, a class encapsulates the functionality of another, streamlining access control and operation efficiency.

 Wikipedia says

 > A proxy, in its most general form, is a class functioning as an interface to something else.
 A proxy is a wrapper or agent object that is being called by the client to access the real serving object behind the scenes.
 Use of the proxy can simply be forwarding to the real object, or can provide additional logic.
 In the proxy extra functionality can be provided, for example caching when operations on the real object are resource intensive, or checking preconditions before operations on the real object are invoked.

-**Programmatic Example**
+## Programmatic Example of Proxy Pattern in Java

 Imagine a tower where the local wizards go to study their spells.
 The ivory tower can only be accessed through a proxy which ensures that only the first three wizards can enter.
 Here the proxy represents the functionality of the tower and adds access control to it.